AbduRouf/THEXTRUDER-BETA/README.md

-of situation we are generating E-tickets with respective time of the event which helps the tourist to have a utilized time and structured enjoyable path),Gear Rental Services(As for tourists its all about to have a great experience in their travel path,so to do activities like fishing they need to buy the fishing rod itself which is more expensive so to make it more economical we here using the rental system which will decline the expense line and make the voyage more excitable),Crowd Detection(To detect the crowd size of the particular beaches which will be classified as low,normal,high by using IVRS BOT SYSTEM)
+of situation we are generating E-tickets with respective time of the event which helps the tourist to have a utilized time and structured enjoyable path),Gear Rental Services(As for tourists its all about to have a great experience in their travel path,so to do activities like fishing they need to buy the fishing rod itself which is more expensive so to make it more economical we here using the rental system which will decline the expense line and make the voyage more excitable)

 *WHY THIS
 As tourism makes a great impact in the global economy itself.So to promote the marine tourism by the most effective time utilizing and to